HomeDev GuideRecipesAPI Reference

 • List – Unavailable.

 • Property Indexing Type – Select one of the following to determine how the property is indexed for search.
-The correct setting to use depends on the nature of the data in the property and how you intend data to be searched or queried.
+The correct setting depends on the nature of the data in the property and how you intend data to be searched or queried.

 • No default value – The field is empty (no pre-populated content).